 Caffeine (KAF-een), Sodium Benzoate (SOE-dee-um BEN-zoe-ate)

-Treats breathing problems caused by overdose of drugs or alcohol.
+Treats breathing problems caused by taking too much narcotic pain medicine or drinking too much alcohol.

 There may be other brand names for this medicine.